-Dr. Doug Henry
+Dr. Doug Henry Adapted by Dr. Andrew Nelson

 Course Description

 This course attempts to survey and explain some of the variety found in the human condition around the world.
 It is both a scientific and a humanistic endeavor to explain differences and similarities in appearance, language, culture, and perspectives.
 It incorporates basic biology and physiology, history, geography, sociology, evolution, and sometimes a suspended value judgment, in order to understand why people are who they are, and why they do what they do.